MicrosoftDocs/PowerShell-Docs/reference/5.0/CimCmdlets/New-CimSessionOption.md

 Specifies the user interface culture to use for the CIM session.
 Specify the value for this parameter using one of the following formats:

-- Enter a culture name in \<languagecode2\>-\<country/regioncode2\> format such as "EN-US".
+- Enter a culture name in `<languagecode2>-<country/regioncode2>` format such as "EN-US".
 - A variable that contains a CultureInfo object.
-- A command that gets a CultureInfo object, such as Get-Culture.
+- A command that gets a CultureInfo object, such as `Get-Culture`.
-  For more information about Get-Culture, see http://technet.microsoft.com/library/hh849930.aspx.

 ```yaml
 Type: CultureInfo